Volunteer

 Volunteer Spotlight: Ron Pitz

-Ron Pitz has participated in the maintenance of WLT properties both as a landscape contractor and as a volunteer for many years.
+Ron Pitz has participated in the maintenance of TRLC properties both as a landscape contractor and as a volunteer for many years.
 He is responsible for mowing several fields under our stewardship, primarily Hawk Hill Farm and the Evans property.
 Ron will lead a volunteer work party to help remove invasive plants such as Oriental Bittersweet that are overtaking trees at Hawk Hill Farm, and earlier this summer started removing invasive plants such as Canada thistle before it went to seed at Hawk Hill and the Stout Family Fields.

 He is a Master Gardener and Master Wildlife Conservationist certified through CT DEEP.
 Ron has many years of horticultural and business experience as a self-employed landscape contractor and studied at the University of Connecticut and Albertus Magnus College.
 His passion for land preservation also is deeply rooted in Bloomfield.
 He learned about landscaping from his grandfather, personal gardener to Curtis Veeder at his home (now the Connecticut Historical Society) and summer home (now Penwood State Park).
-Ron also accompanied his grandfather as he worked the family farm, now known as Lisa Lane Farm, and was instrumental in ensuring this property became a treasured WLT property in 2012.
+Ron also accompanied his grandfather as he worked the family farm, now known as Lisa Lane Farm, and was instrumental in ensuring this property became a treasured TRLC property in 2012.

 After working as a professional musician, Ron returned to the Farmington Valley where he and his family started a landscaping company.
-Ron later found his way to the Knox Foundation and eventually became the Executive Director, a position he retired from in May of this year.
+Ron later found his way to the Knox Foundation and eventually became the Executive Director, a position he retired from in 2019.
 Ron was involved in many creative welfare-to-work programs and started an urban farming program.
 The Knox Community Gardens and related programs provided Hartford with tons of fresh produce.
 Knox Urban Farmers sold produce to Hartford schools that made its way to school cafeterias throughout the city.
 Trainees in the Green Jobs Training Program planted, placed and maintained over 1,000 planters throughout Hartford.
 Trees for Hartford Neighborhoods, a partnership with the City of Hartford Forester, organized neighborhood block parties and volunteers to help plant 15,000 trees!

-When asked what volunteering for WLT means to him, Ron stated that he feels part of a legacy that will affect future generations through the preservation of precious open space.
+When asked what volunteering for TRLC means to him, Ron stated that he feels part of a legacy that will affect future generations through the preservation of precious open space.
 And even more fundamentally, as he watches the pollinators thrive on the preserved land, he knows that he is contributing to their survival (and ultimately to life on earth).
-He schedules his mowing or avoids mowing altogether in sensitive areas to protect pollinators and has educated landowners adjacent to WLT properties to do the same.
+He schedules his mowing or avoids mowing altogether in sensitive areas to protect pollinators and has educated landowners adjacent to TRLC properties to do the same.

 More volunteer work days are in Ron’s – and hopefully your – future.
 Invasive plants never rest and after spending time with Ron, I don’t think he does either!
-The WLT is fortunate to have Ron as a steward of its properties.
+The TRLC is fortunate to have Ron as a steward of its properties.
 Thank you!

 You are donating to : Greennature Foundation